How can arts and heritage practices empower people within climate justice-action-policy work?

-The AHRC and Met Office funded arts-led research project focuses on community knowledge and creativity to deliver a Manchester (UK) case study responding directly to its climate action policies and community contexts.
-The project builds on existing practices of the researchers across the areas of geography, gardening, mapping, performance, puppetry, music, socially-engaged arts practices, and intangible and material heritages.
+This AHRC and Met Office funded arts-led research project focuses on community knowledge and creativity to deliver a Manchester (UK) case study responding directly to its climate action policies and community contexts.
+The project builds on existing practices of the researchers across the areas of climate and social justice, geography, gardening, mapping, performance, puppetry, music, socially-engaged arts practices, and intangible and material heritages.

 We work with partners Manchester Climate Change Agency (MCCA), Manchester City Council (MCC), Neighbourhoods North Manchester (Miles Platting & Newton Heath ward), Northern Chamber Orchestra (NCO) and National Trust North Region (NT), with advisory and impact-related support from Manchester Arts and Sustainability Team (MAST) and the EU C-Change Project, Manchester Institute of Education (MIE, UoM), Manchester Environment Education Network (MEEN), and the Black Environment Network (BEN).
 A Bird in the Hand Theatre‘s puppet maker and director Alison Duddle is a co-creator.